buildingSMART/bSDD/Documentation/bSDD import tutorial.md

 As part of bSDD housekeeping, we manually review each request.
 For that reason, it can take up to a few days.
 As soon as you've received a reply, you can proceed to the next step.

 Do you want to only experiment with bSDD without registering your organisation?
 We can add you to the DEMO organisation.
-For this and other requests, contact us at: <a href="mailto:bsdd_support@buildingsmart.org">bsdd_support@buildingsmart.org</a>
+For this and other requests, contact us: [CONTACT FORM](https://share.hsforms.com/1RtgbtGyIQpCd7Cdwt2l67A2wx5h).

 **3. Go to the Management portal of bSDD**